 SyncSketch default frame numbering in videos and animations is a simple frame number starting at 1.
 If this is not ideal for your workflow, SyncSketch provides tools to change how frame numbers are displayed.

-Most of these settings are set as Project settings, affecting all items in Reviews in that Project.
+These settings are set as Project settings, affecting all items in Reviews in that Project.

 To access the settings: